Floyd Collins (musical): Regional and international productions

 After a three-stop mini US tour in 1999, including San Diego's Old Globe Theatre, Chicago's Goodman Theatre, and Philadelphia's American Music Theatre Festival, where it had first premiered.

 The show had its first independent regional production at New Line Theatre in St. Louis, Missouri, in November 1999.

 The show made its London and European debut at the Bridewell Theatre in July 1999, with Nigel Richards as Floyd, Anna Francolini as Nellie, and Craig Purnell as Homer.
 The highly acclaimed production was directed by Clive Paget.

 A London revival was produced at The Vault, Southwark Playhouse in February and March 2012.
 The production was directed by Derek Bond, with Glenn Carter as Floyd, Robyn North as Nellie, Gareth Chart as Homer and Ryan Sampson as Skeets.
-The production was produced by Peter Huntley and was long-listed for the Ned Sherrin Award for Best Musical at the Evening Standard Theatre Awards and won Best Musical Production at The Offies (Off West End Theatre Awards).
+The production was produced by Peter Huntley and was long-listed for the Ned Sherrin Award for Best Musical at the Evening Standard Theatre Awards and received the 2012 Offie for Best Musical Production.

 A Chicago revival was produced at BoHo Theatre in June and July 2012.
 The production was directed by Peter Marston Sullivan, with Jim DeSelm as Floyd, Jon Harrison as Homer, and Sarah Bockel as Nellie.
 Other regional productions include Actors Theatre of Louisville (2001), Aurora Theatre (2002), Carolina Actors Studio Theatre (2011), and Ophelia Theatre Group (2015).

 Broadway (2025)

 On June 10, 2024, it was announced that the musical would make its Broadway debut at the Vivian Beaumont Theater as part of Lincoln Center Theater's 2024–25 season, with Landau once again directing the production.
 Previews were set to begin on March 27, 2025, before an opening date of April 21.
 The March 27 preview was ultimately cancelled, delaying preview openings to March 28.
-The show closed on June 22, 2025 after completing its scheduled limited run at the Vivian Beaumont Theatre.
+The show closed on June 22, 2025, after completing its scheduled limited run at the Vivian Beaumont Theatre.

 The cast was led by Jeremy Jordan in the title role, starring alongside Jason Gotay, Sean Allan Krill, Marc Kudisch, Lizzy McAlpine, Wade McCollum, Jessica Molaskey, Cole Vaughan and Taylor Trensch.
 The production included orchestrations by Bruce Coughlin, music direction by Ted Sperling, sound by Dan Moses Schreier, choreography by Jon Rua, lighting by Scott Zielinski and projections by Ray Horng Sun.
 Lincoln Center Theater produced the show in association with Creative Partners Productions and Mark Cortale and Charles D. Urstadt.